Data sets are used and produced in research across most disciplines. The most common data are reference data, research data, and statistics.

 Reference data in the sciences include basic constants, properties and standard values which have been evaluated and verified by measurement.
 These have been standardized to provide the scientific community with a reliable source of data.
 Included are chemical and physical property information (e.g. crystallographic, structure and nomenclature, spectra, mass) and scientific information on species (e.g. plants, birds, spiders).

-Reference data supporting business studies includes company and market information and industry benchmarking.
+Reference data supporting business studies include company and market information and industry benchmarking.
 Check our databases for data sets.

 Research Data Repositories